 How many internship credits will count towards my degree?
 A total of ten credits of internship and/or independent study are acceptable as a part of the Business Administration curriculum.
 If more credits are desired a petition must be submitted for approval.

 Registering for your internship can be done only after you have developed a learning contract that is signed by all three partners (intern, academic sponsor, field supervisor).
 Bring a copy of the signed contract to a Business School Advisor to obtain the signature of the Associate Director of the School of Business.
 Once approved, an advisor will assist you with registration for the course.
-Click here for the internship learning contract form (please fill out as much electronically as possible).
+Click here to download the internship learning contract form (please fill out as much electronically as possible).

 Note: Please be aware that registration for BBUS 497 follows the registration deadlines in the Academic Calendar for the quarter and will be subject to late registration procedures and fees.